justice-rage/ecdsa-node/readme.md

+## Alchemy University - Week 1 Project

+This project is part of the Alchemy University Ethereum Bootcamp.
+The original instructions for the project can be found below beginning at the "ECDSA Node" section.
+I created this project to showcase my work.

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.